wsc1/proposal/design/go2draft-contracts.md

 ### Contract syntax

-In this design, a contract body has the same general form as a function.
+In this design, a contract body has the same general form as a function, with one exception.
 The body is never executed.
 Instead, it describes, a set of types.

 For the `Stringify` example, we need to write a contract that says that the type has a `String` method that takes no arguments and